-When faced with the challenge of finding new ways to cook chicken breast so it doesn’t dry out, consider stewing.
-It’s an easy method of slow cooking for 3 hours, allowing meat to break down while a succulent sauce thickens up.
+When faced with the challenge of finding new ways to cook chicken breast so it doesn’t dry out, consider stewed chicken.
+It’s an easy method of slow cooking for 3 hours, allowing the meat to break down while a succulent sauce thickens up.
 Upon completion, the chicken gets delicately pulled apart with a fork.
 Use this saucy chicken recipe for making pulled chicken sandwiches, chicken tacos, empanada filling, or simply eating it over simple white rice.

-Freshly made Puerto Rican Sofrito recipe from the cookbook of Chef Daisy Martinez
+Freshly made Puerto Rican Sofrito recipe from the cookbook of Chef Daisy Martinez.

 Sofrito brands, Goya and Rico, commonly found in many international grocery stores or aisles labelled “ethnic foods” in mainstream supermarkets.